Goddesschlo/PrincessCustomBot/README.md

-DEPLOYING YOUR CUSTOMAPICORE USING RENDER
+DEPLOYING YOUR CUSTOM APICORE USING RENDER
 ====================================================

 Bring your API to life on the web in just a few minutes!